section-engineering-education/engineering-education/How-to-Replicate-PostgreSQL-database/index.md

 Enter Master Server postgres password and press Enter

-7. Need of recovery.conf file in data Directory to be created and add the following command
+7. Need for recovery.conf file in data Directory to be created and add the following command

 Edit command
 <br>